 Meanwhile, students and parents were making plans this week to support the #NeverAgain movement that has grown out of the Feb.
 14 Parkland attack.
 A trio of national protests — a 17-minute (one for each person killed in the Florida shooting) school walkout on March 14, a march in Washington, D.C. on March 24 to call for tighter gun-control laws and a high school walkout on April 20 (the anniversary of the 1999 attack on Columbine High School in Colorado) — are being organized, largely through social media.

 Beacon parent Julie Shiroishi said that more than a dozen parents were planning to meet on Feb.
 22 to discuss “how we can support the Never Again movement locally, and especially in our children’s schools.”

 The school district has yet to decide how or if it would respond to school walkouts, Landahl said.

 “My job is to keep kids safe, so I do worry about that,” he said.
 “But I also think some good conversations can come out” of protests.
 “Young people having a voice is a wonderful thing.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.